lauraturk/react-interview-exercises-old/notes/INTERVIEW_DIRECTIONS.md

 ## Preparation

-Review the github history of the `master` branch (and the `advanced-troubleshooting` branch if this is a senior candidate).
-Examine each commit with a 💥 in it.
-Each of these commits represents a breaking change that was done which is intended to challenge the person being interviewed.
-There are CSS problems, JavaScript logic problems, eventing problems, ember-specific problems, and a small build problem.
+Review the github history of the `master` branch.
+This branch has a number of problems that are fixed in the `working-system` branch.
+Examine each commit in the `working-system` branch with a 🐛 in it.
+Each of these commits represents a fix that was done which is intended to challenge the person being interviewed.
+There are CSS problems, JavaScript logic problems, eventing problems, ember-specific problems, and a font-loading problem.

-Note that more difficult problems are introduced in the `advanced-troubleshooting` branch, so if this candidate is interviewing for the senior position, you should use that branch, which has a couple additional breaking changes.

-Make sure you understand why each commit breaks the system and how to fix it.
-Spend a little time thinking of ways to coach the candidate on how to find the bug if they don't immediately figure it out.
+Make sure you understand why each bug-fix commit fixes the system.
+With this information, it's helpful to spend a little time thinking of ways to coach the candidate on how to find the bug if they don't immediately figure it out.
 The goal is not to have the candidate get stuck on one hard problem for a long time; the goal is to get a good assessment of the candidate's skills across a large breadth of the Ember ecosystem.

-This system provides both an Ember Octane implementation and a Classic Ember implementation.
-If you are not familiar with one of those systems, do not offer that as a choice to the candidate.
-Only test them using code that you yourself are familiar with.

 Also note that this system is using `ember-component-css` which results in styles being in weird places.
 Make sure you're familiar with this system so you can guide the candidate to the correct locations to make style-changes if need be.

+**NOTE**: If the candidate's knowledge of Ember is extremely limited, try to approach the exercise in terms of asking what they think is wrong, and then asking what kinds of solutions they might employ to fix such a problem; you can coach them on making their changes within Ember/Handlebars at a level which is appropriate with their understanding.
+This may be much more of a guided question-and-answer experience.
+Instructions are given below for useful guidance.

 ## Administering the test